 Cells, medium and LifeFactorsTM should only be used in an aseptic environment, a Class II biological safety cabinet with front access and filtered laminar airflow, or an equivalent device.
 Always wear gloves and eye protection when working with these materials.
 Wipe or spray medium bottle and LifeFactors with 70% ethanol or isopropanol before opening, especially around the area of the cap.
 Allow these surfaces to dry completely before opening the bottle or vials.
 Transfer cells, medium or LifeFactors with disposable sterile pipettes.
 Do not mouth pipette!
 Take up the volume needed into the pipette, being careful not to touch the sterile tip to the rim of the container or any other surface.
-Close the co again being careful not to touch any surfaces with the sterile tip, again being careful not to touch any surfaces with the sterile tip.
+Close the container and open the container into which the transfer is being made, again being careful not to touch any surfaces with the sterile tip.
 Transfer the material and close the container.
-Wash
+Wash your hands before and after working with cell cultures.
+Do not block airflow in a laminar flow hood as this may compromise sterility.
+Ensure that biological safety cabinets are certified routinely and that the HEPA filters are replaced regularly.

-Call Lifeline Technical Service and Sales at 877.845.7787

-Or visit lifelinecelltech.com for more information
+Call Lifeline Technical Service and Sales at 877.845.7787 Or visit lifelinecelltech.com for more information